NadimGhaznavi/xmr/pages/Getting-Started.md

 ## Additional Software

-The *gnupg* and *curl* packages are needed to install MongoDB.
-The *libhwloc15* package is required to run XMRig.
+Some standard packages are required to setup and run *db4e*:

 ```
-sudo apt-get install gnupg curl libhwloc15
+sudo apt-get install gnupg curl libhwloc15 rsync
 ```

+* The *gnupg* and *curl* packages are needed to install MongoDB
+* The *libhwloc15* package is required to run XMRig
+* *rsync* is used by the `db4e-update-repo.sh` script

 ---